StrixzIV/ft_transcendence/docs/auth/login.md

 # /auth/login

-This auth endpoint API is for normal email login.
+This auth endpoint API is for normal login.

 ## `POST` - /auth/login